 In The Healing Echo: Discovering Homeopathic Cell Salt Remedies, author Vinton McCabe writes: "The cell salts are to classical homeopathy what a crock pot is to a microwave.
 The healing that they inspire is gentle and steady, if a little bit slow.
-But when efficacu and safety are desired in medical treatment, the small group of homeopathic remedies known as the cell salts should always be considered."
+But when efficacy and safety are desired in medical treatment, the small group of homeopathic remedies known as the cell salts should always be considered."

-In The Healing Echo, Vinton McCabe clarifies Scheussler's methods and his medical philosophy in a manner that is clear, concise, and fully engaging.
+In The Healing Echo, Vinton McCabe clarifies Schussler's methods and his medical philosophy in a manner that is clear, concise, and fully engaging.
 With this exploration of the cell salts, McCabe offers readers a method by which they may learn the fundamentals of this simplified form of homeopathic treatment.
 Further, he offers a comprehensive look at the cell salt remedies themselves, their uses in the treatment of specific conditions, and the manner in which they may become a part of a daily nutritional program in the home.